MCV Evora: Operators

+United Kingdom

 Uno were the first customer for the Evora, ordering six for their Hertfordshire routes, including the 610, in early 2018.
 Uno later took delivery of two more Evoras in August 2021.
 JJ Kavanagh and Sons became the first operator of the Evora in Ireland, taking delivery of three examples in early 2018, which was followed by the delivery of two Evoras to Slieve Bloom Coach Tours' Townlink Express operation in late 2019.